vitisevents/appliedai/_videos/2016/what-is-a-container.md

 ---
 title: "What is a container, really?
 Let's write one in Go from scratch"
+metatitle: "What is a container, really?
+Let's write one in Go from scratch"
 speaker: Liz Rice
 video-id: HPuvDm8IC-4
 length: "0:23:00"